-Unless the government or the companies choose to demonstrate that a company-specific or alternative country-wide average useful life (AUL) of renewable physical assets differs from the AUL of renewable physical assets for the industry concerned as listed in the U.S. Internal Revenue Service’s Depreciation Range System (IRS tables), Commerce will use the AUL set forth by the IRS tables for this industry as the allocation period for non-recurring subsidies.
+Unless the government or the companies choose to demonstrate that a company-specific or alternative country-wide AUL of renewable physical assets differs from the AUL of renewable physical assets for the industry concerned as listed in the U.S. Internal Revenue Service’s Depreciation Range System (IRS tables), Commerce will use the AUL set forth by the IRS tables for this industry as the allocation period for non-recurring subsidies.
 See 19 CFR 351.524(d)(2).
 In the case of the subject merchandise, the AUL for the industry is set at XX years.